Register for Webinar on 28 September

 Our data over the last 3 years about the frequency of ticket reassignments, and the Happiness and Lost Time end-users reported for different reassignment counts has remained quite stable with only small variations.
 Hence, we believe it is a reliable and predictable indicator of the impact of reassignments on end-user happiness and productivity.

-Ticket reassignments have such a huge impact on end-user happiness and productivity, that it is one of the most urgent metrics for IT to understand and improve.
+Ticket reassignments have such a huge impact on end-user happiness and productivity, that it is one of the most important metrics for IT to understand and improve.

 Developing channels is another important area of focus for IT teams in service delivery.
 To develop your channels in a way that makes employees happier, you need to start from reliable and granular experience data about how different channels are used and perceived by end-users.